 And did he not leave all his papers to me, his niece and executrix?

 I looked for Linkin, but he was nowhere to be seen.

 Out with his law cat friends, no doubt, boasting of their learning and their wit.

 Then we heared at the door not the schoolboy but the master.
 The girls seized the books and put them in the box.

 Linkin hastened in behind him.

-“Enough of that,” sayt Linkin, scant of breath.
+“Hear this,” sayt Linkin, scant of breath.
 “The Earl of Essex has come from Ireland, clean contrary to what Queen Puss commanded.
 Some say our Earl is with him.”

 Unfortunately the first-mentioned of Gib’s sonnets hasn’t survived in full, but the second one is here.